sahenderson101/github.io-reading-notes/Workflow.md

 $ git init
 Note: At this stage, you have created a new subdirectory named .git that has the repository files.
 Tracking has not commenced.

-To start tracking these repository files, perform an initial commit by typing the following:
+_To start tracking these repository files, perform an initial commit by typing the following:
 $ git add *.c
 $ git add LICENSE
 $ git commit -m “any message here”
 Now, your files are tracked and there’s an initial commit.
 We will discuss the particular commands in detail soon.

-Cloning
+## Cloning
 You can also create a copy of an existing Git repository from a particular server by using the clone command with a repository’s URL:

 $ git clone https://github.com/test
 By cloning the file, you have copied all versions of all files for a project.
-This command leads to the creation of a directory called “test,” with an initialized .git directory inside it, which has copies of all versions of all files for the specified project.
-The command also automatically checks out — or retrieves for editing — a copy of the newest version of the project.

 To clone a repository into a directory with another name of your choosing, use the following command format:

 $ git clone https://github.com/test mydirectory
 The command above makes a copy of the target repository in a directory named “mydirectory.”

-Workflow
+## Workflow
 Local Repository Structure
 The local Git repository has three components: